- Neutral view on politics

 Ex-president of USA Bill Clinton has said the above caption.
 How did Malaysia's Prime Minister do in this regard?
 Well, he has been busy networking in business and obtain approved billions of investments including from China into the country.
 It works and resonates well with the people.

 Today, had a nice chat with an Indonesian Professional who said that income was much better in marketing rather than in administration department.
 How true!
 Even our Prime Minister knew and apply the importance of networking.
-In fact, Bill Gates, Robert Koyosaki guru and current USA President Donald Trump were purportedly saying that if they don't have the success now and having to re-do, they will be in network marketing.
+In fact, Bill Gates, Robert Koyosaki guru and current USA President Donald Trump were purportedly saying that if they don't have the success now and having to re-do, they will be in

 Visit this website and see for yourself: